kalibraun/healthcare-fraud-repo/README.md

 #  Fraud Detection in Healthcare Claims

-This project aims to detect **fraudulent healthcare providers** by identifying suspicious patterns in claim volumes and durations using **inpatient** and **outpatient** data.
-Leveraging supervised machine learning techniques, the model highlights providers that submit an unusually high number of claims over short periods — a common indicator of potential fraud.
+This project aims to detect fraudulent healthcare providers by identifying suspicious patterns in claim volumes and durations using inpatient and outpatient data.
+Leveraging supervised machine learning techniques, the model highlights providers that submit an unusually high number of claims over short periods, a common indicator of potential fraud.

 ---